 Halloween: The Year the Great Pumpkin Almost Blew It

-My daughter Geneva is now 15, but back when she was a peanut-allergic kid in her prime trick-or-treat years, Halloween presented a tricky challenge.
+My daughter Geneva is now in her teens, but back when she was a peanut-allergic kid in her prime trick-or-treat years, Halloween presented a tricky challenge.

 How were we to wrestle her hard-earned nutty goodies away without a pitched battle?
 Somehow, our heartfelt “it’s for your own good” speech was always lost on her, and tears would make little paths through her face makeup.